AdobeStock_604950928-1

 Short Battens

 On some smaller boat sails, shorter segmented battens may be employed rather than a single full-length unit.
 Multiple short battens can have better furling behavior.
-The segmented approach also allows for easier batten replacement if damaged.
+The segmented approach also makes batten replacement easier if the batten is damaged.
 However, gaps between short battens can degrade sail shape control.

 Tapered Battens

-Designers choose among full-length, short or tapered options depending on the specific engineering requirements posed by the size of the sail, expected wind speeds, and desired performance tradeoffs.
+Designers choose among full-length, short, or tapered options based on the specific engineering requirements posed by the sail size, expected wind speeds, and desired performance trade-offs.

 Impact of Battens on Sailboat Performance